Contrasting Southern Missouri Bancorp (SMBC) & Its Competitors

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
-We will compare Southern Missouri Bancorp to related businesses based on the strength of its institutional ownership, earnings, profitability, risk, valuation, analyst recommendations and dividends.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Southern Missouri Bancorp to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, institutional ownership, valuation and earnings.

-50.1% of Southern Missouri Bancorp shares are owned by institutional investors.
-Comparatively, 39.8% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-15.1% of Southern Missouri Bancorp shares are owned by company insiders.
-Comparatively, 7.6% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+50.1% of Southern Missouri Bancorp shares are held by institutional investors.
+Comparatively, 39.8% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+15.1% of Southern Missouri Bancorp shares are held by insiders.
+Comparatively, 7.6% of shares of all “Savings institutions, except federal” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This is a summary of current recommendations for Southern Missouri Bancorp and its peers, as reported by MarketBeat.com.
+This is a summary of current recommendations for Southern Missouri Bancorp and its rivals, as provided by MarketBeat.com.

 |Sell Ratings